Sunken hides (3 locations)

 The hide is a strong metal structure and totally elephant-proof allowing for total peace of mind.
 It is also located on a major elephant thoroughfare on route to shade on the banks of the Matabole and Majale Rivers where the elephants wait out the heat of the midday sun.
 Shortly after sunrise, when the mornings heat up, the elephant herds pass the hide and drink.

-After our last morning in Mashatu, our private charter will fly us to Hoedspruit where we will stay overnight in a boutique guesthouse.
+After our last morning in Mashatu, our private charter will fly us to Johannesburg, to connect to our flight to Durban.
+We stay overnight in a hotel in Umhlanga.

 A road transfer will take us to Zimanga, where we will stay for 3 nights.
 Here we not only have exclusive use of the camp, but also of the entire reserve!
 Located in KwaZulu Natal, it is the first reserve in Africa designed specifically to satisfy the needs of wildlife photographers as well as safari clients who have a deeper appreciation for the bush.